pan-i18n/pan-data/specs/Addresses.md

           abbreviations that
           can represent valid values of this field.
 Free-form inputs should match one of the values in this list.
-The list maps valid inputs to normalized values, such as the ISO region code within a country.
+The list maps valid inputs to normalized values, such as the ISO region codes within a country.

 The full json metadata schema can be found [here](../schemas/address-metadata-schema.json).